This product is no longer available -- this is the original release page

 large crop.
 Our green harvest was a little before veraison, meaning

-that there is no sugar, thus it is seriously tart.
+that there is almost no sugar, thus it is seriously tart.

 Our label is a commissioned artwork.
 Please visit our page with